On the structure of Brieskorn lattices, II

 These are obtained by the microlocalization of the usual Gauss-Manin systems and Brieskorn lattices, see \cite{P}, \cite{bl}, etc. (Note that $G_{F,S}$ and $\HFS$ are finite free modules of rank $\mu$ over $\C\{\sbb\}\{\!\{u\}\!\}[u^{-1}]$ and $\C\{\sbb\}\{\!\{u\}\!\}$ respectively although it is not used in this paper.) \sk The action of $\dd_{x_j}$, $\dd_{s_i}$ can be defined by using the canonical generator $\de(t-F)$ which is not explicitly written in $C_{\!F,Y}^{\ssb}$ to simplify the notation (see also \cite{bl}).
 More precisely $\de(t-F)$ is a generator of an $\E$-module $\CC_F$ which is the microlocalization of a $\D$-module ${\mathcal B}_F$, and the latter is the direct image of $\OO_Y$ by the graph embedding of $F$ as a $\D$-module.
 Here $\E$ is the ring of microdifferential operators (see \cite{SKK}).
 This generator satisfies the relations

-Note that the second relation is compatible with the differential $ud-dF\wedge$ of the complex $C_{\!F,Y}^{\ssb}$ (up to the multiplication by $u$), and the latter can be identified with the relative de Rham complex ${\rm DR}_{Y/S}(\CC_F)$ up to a shift of complex. \sk We have the formal Gauss-Manin system defined by
+Note that the second relation is compatible with the differential $ud-dF\wedge$ of the complex $C_{\!F,Y}^{\ssb}$ (up to the multiplication by $u$), and the latter can be identified with the relative de Rham complex ${\rm DR}_{Y/S}(\CC_F)$ up to a shift of complex.
+These are compatible with the theory of Gauss-Manin connections on Brieskorn lattices as in \cite{Gre}. \sk We have the formal Gauss-Manin system defined by

 see also \cite{sasa}, etc.\ for the case $S=pt$.
 It has the formal Brieskorn lattice defined by

 We also have the bi-formal Gauss-Manin system defined by

 with $[[\sbb]]:=[[s_1,\dots,s_{\mu}]]$, and similarly for $\HhFSh$ and $\Ch_{\!F,\Y}^{(0),\ssb}$ with $((u))$ replaced by $[[u]]$. \sk We can define similarly